ssssam/omnibus-codethink-toolchain/README.md

-# Codethink's example Omnibus packaging for the GNU Toolchain
+# Codethink's Omnibus packaging for the GNU Toolchain

 This is an example of building and packaging the GNU toolchain on multiple platforms using Chef Software's [Omnibus](https://github.com/chef/omnibus/).

-Our aim is to support the C, C++ and Fortran compilers from GCC version 7 on several platforms.
+Our aim is to support the C, C++ and Fortran compilers from GCC version 7 on several platforms, including:

-  * Red Hat Linux 6
+  * Red Hat Linux
-  * Oracle Solaris 12.5
+  * Oracle Solaris
-  * IBM AIX 7.3
+  * IBM AIX

-Only native building is supported.
+Only native compilers are supported.
 We aim for working multilib support so that our compilers can produce both 32-bit and 64-bit binaries.

-*This a work in progress, do not use for anything important yet!*

 This project is not directly based on the Chef Software [omnibus-software](https://github.com/chef/omnibus-software)